 All about wedding dresses

-Prior to the 19th century, American women didn’t fuss much about wedding gowns.
+Prior to the 19th century, American women didn’t fuss much about bridal gowns.
 In fact, wedding services were generally small affairs held at the bride’s family home.
 Wedding dresses –which could be worn for later occasions– were typically made by the bride herself or stitched by her female relatives.
 Common fabrics used to make wedding dresses included white linen homespun, sometimes embellished with sheer cotton mull or cambric lace.
 A decade or so into the century, printed cotton fabrics and lightweight woolens became popular wedding dress materials, according to History of Quilts magazine.

 When 18-year-old Queen Victoria of England married Albert of Saxe-Coburg and Gotha in February 1840, the world’s opinion of wedding dresses changed forever.
 Until the young queen’s nuptials, royal wedding robes were known to be heavy affairs constructed with yards of heavy velvet and brocade.
 After the so-called wedding of the century, etiquette books advised young brides to don pristine white gowns and wear a wreath of orange blossoms in their hair.
 It’s interesting to note that while some believe white is chosen because it symbolizes purity, it was actually blue that held that distinction.

 Today, a bride can wear any color gown she wishes, and she doesn’t have to pay a tidy fortune to do so.
 Don’t over think your wedding outfit.
 Let your dress speak for itself and above all, enjoy your wonderful wedding day.